toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 1. **Select organization**: The organization is pre-selected based on your account settings.
 2. **Choose visibility**: Decide who should be able to see your app and select **public** or **private**.
 3. **Choose a template**:
-   - Built-in templates: Choose from available toddle templates.
+   - Built-in templates: Choose from available Nordcraft templates.
    - Community template: Pick from community-contributed templates.

 After selecting the template, you will be directed to the editor to start working.